-Note: ‘Independence’ as defined by section 923A of the Corporations Act 2001 is slightly broader than the definition used by the IFAA.
-Under the Corporations Act 2001, a financial adviser can still represent herself or himself as independent even when she or he charges asset-based fees.
-A financial adviser cannot represent herself or himself as independent however if she or he receives commissions (unless fully rebated to the client), receives remuneration calculated on the basis of volume of business placed with a financial product provider, or receives other benefits that may influence the advice they give to a client.
+Note: ‘Independence’ as defined by section 923A of the Corporations Act 2001 is slightly broader than the definition used by the IFAAA/PIFA.
+The majority of advisers believe that under the Corporations Act 2001, a financial adviser can still represent herself or himself as independent even when she or he charges asset-based fees.
+The universal view is that a financial adviser cannot represent herself or himself as independent however if she or he receives commissions (unless fully rebated to the client), receives remuneration calculated on the basis of volume of business placed with a financial product provider, or receives other benefits that may influence the advice they give to a client.

-Let’s share some of the bad news: it is estimated that around 80% of the 18,000 or so of financial advisers in Australia are affiliated with a product manufacturer, which means that 80% of financial advisers are NOT independent.
-Of the remaining 3600 or so of non-affiliated advisers, it is unclear how many of these advisers are NOT independent due to receiving commissions for recommending financial products, or for charging asset-based fees.
-Note that the legal definition of independence permits the charging of asset-based fees.
+Let’s share some of the bad news: it is estimated that around 80% of the 19,000 or so of financial advisers in Australia are affiliated with a product manufacturer, which means that 80% of financial advisers are NOT independent.
+Of the remaining 3800 or so of non-affiliated advisers, it is unclear how many of these advisers are NOT independent due to receiving commissions for recommending financial products, or for charging asset-based fees.
+Note that the majority of advisers consider that the legal definition of independence permits the charging of asset-based fees.

 Brammall believes the conflict of interest problem arises in the following way: when an adviser is owned by a product manufacturer there is, at worst, a products list limited to only that manufacturer, and, at best, simply a culture to push that manufacturer’s product.